 This is a gross oversimplification, but both sides do need the other – the US needs the cheap goods from China, and China needs US markets.
 Both have an incentive to maintain this practice of China buying US Government debt.
 Except that this is another imbalance that is potentially destabilising to the global economy.

 So the picture we now have is of a series of imbalances in the global economy:

 - Ever greater wealth being concentrated in a tiny number of hands (the 1% and 0.1%);

 - Such vast wealth being managed by a small number of asset managers;

 - The concentrations – the institutional cash pools – looking for safe, liquid investments (e.g. government bonds), rather than investments in private sector productivity that carry more risk but help grow the economy;

 - Meanwhile there is an imbalance between the performance of ICPF portfolios and the promises they have made to their clients, making them willing to take on leverage to achieve their targets;

-- And finally there is the imbalance in trade, with some countries producing the goods (particularly South East Asia) and others consuming them (particulary the US and UK) – the US funding this through sale of dollar demoninated assets, for which an almost insatiable demand exists only because the dollar is the currency of global trade, and the UK being the centre of this international trade in dollars.
+- And finally there is the imbalance in trade, with some countries producing the goods (particularly South East Asia) and others consuming them (particularly the US and UK) – the US funding this through sale of dollar denominated assets, for which an almost insatiable demand exists only because the dollar is the currency of global trade, and the UK being the centre of this international trade in dollars.